realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

   - COP was a way to for most programmers to fit the procedural paradigm into a "Class and Object" paradigm, with very mixed results.
   - Due to the new blast of terminology and lack or effective learning resources, along with many differing opinions about how to apply the COP paradigm, many aspects of COP were misused and abused.

-This widespread confusion lead to inefficiently structured programs that became increasingly difficult understand and maintain.
-The same problems that plagued the Procedural paradigm were also now present in the "Class and Object" paradigm, mainly due to the misuse of `static` methods and data to mimic the procedural paradigm methodologies.
+    > - This widespread confusion lead to inefficiently structured programs that became increasingly difficult understand and maintain.
+    > - The same problems that plagued the Procedural paradigm were also now present in the "Class and Object" paradigm, mainly due to the misuse of `static` methods and publicly mutable data used to mimic the procedural paradigm methods.

 ## C++ Was Never Meant to Be the OOP that Alan-Kay Was Referring To <a name="design-of-c-plus-plus"></a>
 ###### design-of-c-plus-plus